Rukundo-Bahati/labchat/README.md

-AI for kids who are interested in sciences
+A free AI for kids who are interested in sciences